benhurley/bigcigarguy/content/pages/index.md

         title: Our Start
         subtitle: ''
         text: >
-          A few of us wanted a funny shirt to rock while lighting one up.
-Then we sold over a hundred of them.
+          A few of us wanted a funny shirt to rock while lighting one up... then we sold a hundred of them.

           Today, our family-run organization continues to obsess over designing